 Remember what was said by Clarence Thomas.

-Uh, but you heard the president now saying that he intends to choose his nominee to replace uh Justice Anthony Kennedy in the same way that he chose Neil Gorsuch.
+But you heard the president now saying that he intends to choose his nominee to replace Justice Anthony Kennedy in the same way that he chose Neil Gorsuch.

-And we see the importance just yesterday with a five-four decision on the travel ban.
+And we see the importance just yesterday with a 5-4 decision on the travel ban.

-And there does it does bring into play a lot of political questions because if you go back to the election in 2016, and especially the never Trumper superior intellect crowd that thinks that we're dumb, we're stupid, and they're brilliant, and they're geniuses, even they can't even find it within themselves, many of them to admit that Donald Trump is governing as a conservative.
+And it does bring into play a lot of political questions because if you go back to the election in 2016 and especially the never Trumper superior intellect crowd that thinks that we're dumb, we're stupid, and they're brilliant and they're geniuses, even they can't even find it within themselves, many of them, to admit that Donald Trump is governing as a conservative.

 And the president during the election was very, very clear about the type of person that he wanted to put on the court.